Acorn Records

-Acorn Records was a short-lived American record label, created in 1950, which issued several singles by notable musical artists.
+Acorn Records was a short-lived American record label which issued several singles by notable musical artists from 1950 to 1951.

 History

 The label was formed in 1950.
 It was created by Herman Lubinsky in order to utilize distribution channels apart from its parent company, Savoy.
 Nevertheless Savoy was listed as the selling agent.
 The label ceased production by the end of 1951.